 Regular purchases and sales of financial assets are recognised on the trade date, the date on which the Fund commits to purchase or sell the asset.
 Financial assets are initially recognised at fair value.
-Transaction costs are expensed as incurred in the statement of comprehensive income.
+Transaction costs are expensed as incurred in profit or loss.